Skip to main content

 What to expect

-• Technical skills: You’ll learn core skills in 2D and 3D visual practices, along with a range of different techniques and procedures in line with professional industry standards.
+• Technical skills: You’ll gain a thorough understanding of 3D and Visual Effects practices, techniques and procedures in line with professional industry standards.

-• Emerging technology: You’ll have the opportunity to explore technologies such as Virtual Production (VP), Virtual Reality (VR), motion capture and Unreal Engine, bringing digital worlds and characters to life while developing an understanding of software, workflow and pipeline principles.
+• Emerging technology: You’ll explore cutting-edge technologies such as Virtual Production (VP), Virtual Reality (VR), motion capture and Unreal Engine, developing an understanding of software, workflow and pipeline principles.

-• Accreditation: Nuke is the most commonly used software in the visual effects industry, and BA (Hons) Computer Animation and Visual Effects is accredited as a Nuke training course and centre by Foundry - a leading creative software developer for the digital design, media and entertainment industries.
+• Accreditation: Nuke is the most commonly used software in the visual effects industry.
+BA (Hons) Computer Animation and Visual Effects is accredited as a Nuke training course and centre by Foundry - a leading creative software developer for the digital design, media and entertainment industries

 Industry experience and opportunities

-You’ll also have the opportunity to undertake the Diploma in Professional Studies or the Diploma in Creative Computing between Years 2 and 3 to enhance your learning experience and employability skills.
+You’ll also have the option to undertake the Diploma in Professional Studies or Diploma in Creative Computing between Years 2 and 3 to enhance your learning experience and employability skills.

 Mode of study